 Selecting the Value Over Time Tab, we can see the following metrics:

 - This portfolio has made an annual rate of return of 7.3% over the last ten years.

 - The selection of stocks has appreciated in value by 88.1%

 - The total return on investment is 116%

 - The total income generated through dividends is $26 M

 |Get A Free 14 Day Stock Rover Trial||Read The Stock Rover Review||10 Best Stock Screeners Comparison|

 The five easy steps to building a powerful dividend growth stock screener entail finding the rights stock screening software and then deciding on your dividend growth stock investing strategy.
 You follow by building your screening criteria to form your list of great companies.
-Finally, you perform in-depth analysis and decide which stocks will for the foundation of your future portfolio.
+Finally, you perform an in-depth analysis and decide which stocks will for the foundation of your future portfolio.